ccTokens/Smart-Contract/Cross-Chain Tokens Whitepaper.md

 ## Cross-Chain Tokens Whitepaper
-Convenient cross-chain transactions and more utility for your crypto
+Convenient cross-chain transactions and more utility for your crypto!

 ## 1. Abstract
 Cross-Chain Tokens(ccTokens) are pegged tokens backed 1:1 with blockchain assets like BTC.
 It enables the seamless integration of various crypto assets into the DeFi ecosystem.
 All ccTokens are fully backed and safeguarded by qualified third-party custodians or validators.
 Meanwhile, a multi-party confirmation mechanism is adopted for its crucial aspects: mining, burning and allowing on-chain verification.
 It provides cross-chain asset services that are both transparent and reliable.